Rapids suffer first T20 Blast loss at Somerset

 But Matthew Montgomery and Samit Patel added a run-a-ball 19 and 14 respectively and it was the unbroken partnership of 40 between Tom Moores (26*) and Steven Mullaney (14*) that got Notts over the line with seven balls to spare.

-The Outlaws are level on points with Worcestershire and Birmingham Bears above them, albeit having played more games, while Lancashire have lost their early season form when they won their opening three.
+The Outlaws are level on points with Worcestershire and Birmingham Bears above them, albeit having played more games, while Lancashire have lost their early-season form when they won their opening three.

 In-form Malan leads Yorkshire to win

-Dawid Malan continued his fine recent form, hitting an unbeaten 81, to help Yorkshire Vikings beat Derbyshire Falcons and record their third win in a row.
+Dawid Malan continued his fine recent form, hitting an unbeaten 81, to help Yorkshire Vikings beat Derbyshire Falcons and record a third win in a row.

 The England batter has been instrumental in Yorkshire's upturn in form and he received good support from Adam Lyth (31) and David Wiese (30) as the hosts chased down Derbyshire's 166-8.